gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 ## Changelog { data-search-exclude }
 === "1.0.8.0"
 	- The archive is updated frequently, below is the list of changes:
 		* 17.08.2023 - Updated Project Glass.
 Added More Visible Interiors.
+Slightly tweaked configuration files.
 		* 12.08.2023 - Fixed known crash and softlock issues in TLAD and TBoGT.
 Restored TBoGT menu soundtrack.
 		* 11.08.2023 - Fixed crash issues (IV Tweaker from up-to-date downgrader was not up-to-date).
 Updated FusionFix, Shader Fixes (manually built).
 Slightly tweaked vehicle budget.
 Changed Niko's hair files to fix the visual issues with it.
 		* 10.08.2023 - Updated the Downgrader, ZolikaPatch and Project Glass.